By Christina Oatfield, Policy Director

 We recently learned that AB 626, the currently pending California homemade food bill, has stalled in the Assembly Appropriations Committee, meaning that no more votes will happen this year.
 The committee will resume consideration of the bill in January.

-We have worked for years to create more opportunities for home-based food businesses - and legalize the many longstanding homemade food enterprises, many of which are run by women and people of color.
+We have worked for years to create more opportunities for home-based food businesses - and legalize the many longstanding homemade food enterprises, many of which are run by people who have been left behind by our legal and economic systems.
 We've also been outspoken about our concern that this current bill is sponsored by a tech company and being written to further the Uber-ization of food, especially homemade food.
 Edible East Bay just published my op-ed about my personal experience with selling homemade food and about how our law center views AB 626.

 We have been advocating for the bill to include a community ownership component (modeled off of certified farmers’ markets regulations in California) that would require that third party intermediaries, including web platforms, be owned and managed by cook-owned cooperatives, nonprofits, or local government agencies.
 You can read an overview of our policy proposal in my op-ed or you can read more details about our proposal here.